cantzakas/postgis-demo/README.md

 - PostGIS long transaction support
 - Geometry and geography type modifier
 For information about Greenplum Database PostGIS support, see PostGIS Extension Support and Limitations.

+## Loading GIS (Vector) Data into Pivotal Greenplum Database
+To load GIS data into Pivotal Greenplum database, check the step-by-step instructions at [ESRI-Shapefile-Loader](ESRI-Shapefile-Loader.md).